 Personal Financial Management and Planning: SAEs related to this component may offer opportunities to earn, allowing students to apply personal financial management and planning skills acquired through their Foundational SAE.

-: It is imperative for all agricultural education students to foster and implement a culture of safety.
+Workplace Safety: It is imperative for all agricultural education students to foster and implement a culture of safety.
 This can be accomplished by performing safety reviews at their work site, passing safety tests on tools, machinery, and equipment required for the agricultural education course they are enrolled in, pursuing and completing safety training needed for employment, and/or taking measures to address any safety concerns identified.

 Agricultural Literacy: Students move beyond agricultural literacy to developing knowledge, skills, and expertise within a specific AFNR pathway based on the type of Immersion SAE selected.